davegreen/shadowGroupSync/README.md

 ---------------------

 A PowerShell script that provides an easy way to manage Active Directory shadow groups.
-This script requires the [http://technet.microsoft.com/en-us/library/ee617195.aspx](Active Directory PowerShell module) from Microsoft.
+This script requires the [Active Directory PowerShell module](http://technet.microsoft.com/en-us/library/ee617195.aspx) from Microsoft.

-If you are running Windows 7, this can be installed with the [http://www.microsoft.com/en-us/download/details.aspx?id=7887](Microsoft Remote Server Administration Tools).
+If you are running Windows 7, this can be installed with the [Microsoft Remote Server Administration Tools](http://www.microsoft.com/en-us/download/details.aspx?id=7887).

 Usage
 ---------------------